readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 Reachability
 ~~~~~~~~~~~~

-for matters concerning projects that the user owns.
-In every case where contacting the user is necessary,
-the core team will reach out using one of the following means of contact:
+In every case where contacting the user is necessary, the core team will reach out using one of the following means of contact:

 * E-mail address on file in the user's profile
 * E-mail address on the GitHub user account where the project is pointed

-The core team will stop trying to reach the user after 2 weeks and the user
-will be considered *unreachable*.
+The core team will stop trying to reach the user after 3 weeks and the user will be considered *unreachable*.

 Delisting of an abandoned project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Projects that are determined to be *Unofficial* and *Unmaintained* will have a ``robots.txt`` file added that removes them from all search results.
+Projects that are determined to be unmaintained_ and unofficial_ will have a ``robots.txt`` file added that removes them from all search results.

 Projects will be delisted when ALL of the following:

-* The project has been determined *unmaintained* and *unofficial* by the rules described above
+* The project has been determined unmaintained_ and unofficial_ by the rules described above
 * The candidate is able to demonstrate their own failed attempts to contact the existing owner
-* The project owner is *unreachable* by the Read the Docs team
+* The project owner is unreachable_ by the Read the Docs team
 * The core team does not have any additional reservations.

 Requesting a project be delisted